-- 1 Unsolo the A1 track, and select the A2 track. - 2 In the A2 PHILIP track, zoom in on the two yellow clips right after the lime green clip. - Play the two clips to hear the dialogue and watch the levels to get a feel for the overall levels.
+- 1 Un-solo the A1 track and select the A2 track.
+Then add a Meter plugin to the A2 PHILIP track - 2 In the A2 PHILIP track, zoom in on the two yellow clips right after the lime green clip.

+Play the two clips to hear the dialogue and watch the levels to get a feel for the overall levels.
 Pay attention to the context and emotion in Philip's performance.